-After the short 20 minute ferry ride, you will honestly feel like you’ve stepped into this secret, peaceful oasis.
-You are greeted by wooden cabin-like buildings on the pier to your right, with shops selling rice bowls, tasty pies and kayak rentals.
-The vintage bunting hanging outside Shika gives the storefront a welcome and homely feel.
+After the short 20-minute ferry ride, you will honestly feel like you’ve stepped into this secret, peaceful oasis.
+You’re greeted by wooden cabin-like buildings on the pier to your right.
+These shops sell everything from rice bowls to tasty pies and kayak rentals.
+The vintage bunting hanging outsidegives the storefront a welcome and homely feel.

 Once you are done sunning yourself or exploring, there are two main squares for your shopping and eating needs close to the ferry on your Bowen Island day trip.
-The Artisan Square is brimming with art hubs and boutiques while the Village Square has impressive views of the marina, plus some good places for dinner and drinks.
+Artisan Square is brimming with art hubs and boutiques.
+Meanwhile, Village Square has impressive views of the marina, plus some good places for dinner and drinks.

-I was actually crying as I took this photo, as my parents had rung me from Australia and told me they were taking my best friend, Dusty to the vet to be put to sleep.
+I was actually crying as I took this photo.
+My parents had rung me from Australia and told me they were taking my best friend, Dusty to the vet to be put to sleep.
 I said goodbye to her standing and looking out at the boats and the setting sun.
-The sun was setting on our time together but I will never ever forget her and the happiness she brought me for nearly 16 years.
+The sun was setting on our time together, but I will never ever forget her and the happiness she brought me for nearly 16 years.

-Even though my day trip to Bowen Island had a poignant end, I loved my afternoon visiting the quaint town, dipping my toes into the clear sea and taking photos of the amazing scenery.
+Even though my day trip to Bowen Island had a poignant end, I loved my afternoon visiting the quaint town.
+Enjoy dipping your toes into the clear sea and taking photos of the amazing scenery for me!

 Have you done a Bowen Island day trip?